Zhi-704/RussianRouletteBABY/README.md

 # Russian Roulette Text-Based Game

 Inspired by Buckshot Roulette.
-Let's test our luck!
+May the odds be in your favour.

 Requirements: